Task-Tarea strongly believes that investing in education is the best long-term strategy to battle poverty in Guatemala.

-Percentage enrollment of girls has increased.
-As recently as six years ago, our schools saw just over 40% proportion of girls in schools.
+The percentage enrollment of girls has increased.
+In 2012, our schools saw just over 40% proportion of girls in schools.
 Today, we have achieved primary school enrollment parity between boys and girls with one school actually enrolling more girls than boys.

 All Task-Tarea supported schools have been connected to the Internet since 2014.
 The connection provides the foundation for online learning, exchange of education material, and live collaboration.

-The Global Classroom program has been in effect for 3 years.
-During that time frame, we have held 25 video conferences between elementary school classrooms in the United States and Guatemala.
+The Global Classroom program has been in effect since 2016.
+During that time frame, we have held dozens of video conferences between elementary school classrooms in the United States and Guatemala.
 The conferences have allowed for joint teaching sessions, cultural interchanges, and joint science projects.

 Two dozen testimonials from a random sample of past Task-Tarea scholars have indicated that the young women are waiting longer to get married, establishing careers, and having fewer children.
 A more thorough assessment is needed to better quantify this impact.

-Over the past 7 years, Maya girls receiving a Task-Tarea scholarship have continued to middle school about 80% of the girls and to high school (baccalaureate) about 72% of the girls.
+Over the past 7 years, Maya girls receiving a Task-Tarea scholarship have continued to middle school about 80% of the time and to high school (baccalaureate) about 72% of the time.
 These numbers are far above the averages for rural Maya schools.